 Another problem is the local individual fishermen too.
 They don’t help matters with their widespread indiscriminate capture and waste of diverse sea animals.

 Shark conservation groups need support from you to fight these obstacles on a local or global scale.

-Below is our list of the top 10 shark conservation groups you can get involved with in 2017.
+Below is our list of the top 10 shark conservation groups you can get involved with.
 Just click on any of the website links to get more information and remember, it’s not always about donating money.
 You can offer your support in other ways too.

 1) Project AWARE Foundation.
 USA, UK, Australia